Skip to content Leave Site Now

 • from inside Canada (Inland claim)

-If you are coming from the United States, you need to know that it is considered a “safe third country.”
-There are restrictions on who can come to Canada by land from the United States to make a refugee claim.
+If you plan to come to Canada from the United States, you need to know that there are restrictions on who can come to Canada by land from the United States to make a refugee claim.
+These are restrictions are described in this resource from the Canadian Council for refugees.

 3. Next steps – time is short